Katelyn Twist, MD, FACOG

 Cleveland Clinic – Baby movement and kick counts

-Stanford Medicine Children’s Health – Fetal Movement Counting
+Stanford Medicine Children’s Health – Fetal Movement Countin

 ACOG – Pregnancy & Medication Safety